AREA OF PRACTICE

 Litigation & Arbitration

 Olga Bischof is a partner in Brown Rudnick’s London office, practicing in all areas of commercial litigation and arbitration with an emphasis on complex fraud.
 She has represented clients in disputes in all divisions of the High Court, the Court of Appeal and pursuant to the rules of many arbitration institutions.
 Olga also has a wide range of experience of litigating in offshore jurisdictions, such as the British Virgin Islands and Cyprus.

-Olga is ranked in Chambers UK 2020 as an Up and Coming lawyer.
+Olga is ranked in Chambers & Partners UK 2020 as an Up and Coming Lawyer.
 She is described as “impressive and knows her stuff”.

 Olga speaks Russian, English and German.

 Currently acting for a major financial institution in relation to its defence of a multi-million claim brought in the English High Court by a foreign Bank.